 With several restaurants offering fantastic fare, you may be spoilt for choice.
 But here are some you must make it a point to eat at.
 The Banana Leaf Apolo has been offering a hearty Indian meal served on a banana leaf for four decades now.
 The fish-head curry, chicken masala, biryanis, and mutton are a must-try.

 Kamala Restaurant outside the Tekka Center is another place to check out.
 For authentic South Indian food from Tanjore check Komla Vilas -the oldest restaurant in Little India.
 Khansama Tandoori Restaurant is well-known for both its fantastic ambiance and food.

 Kababs and Curries, the rooftop restaurant at the Mustafa Center Mall is a good place to try South and Central Asian food in Singapore.
 Try eating Mustard for Bengali fare or Jaggi’s for North Indian food.
 If you are full, maybe you can check out a few places to do a little bit of retail therapy.

 Little India Singapore Shopping: When it comes to shopping, the Tekka Market above the MRT station near Bukit Timah Road is the place to be.
-One of the larger marketplaces it is known for its large wet market that sells fresh seafood, fish and produce.
-The hawker centre close by is where you can buy colourful Indian things and gorge on tasty food at one of the eateries.
+One of the larger marketplaces is known for its large wet market that sells fresh seafood, fish and produces.
+The hawker center close by is where you can buy colourful Indian things and gorge on tasty food at one of the eateries.

 Another must-visit is the Little India Arcade that is a two-storey edifice on a narrow lane between rows of shop-houses from the 1920s.
-You can find everything from jewellery, silverware, to clothes, handbags, and more.
+You can find everything from jewelry, silverware, clothes, handbags, and more.

-If you are ready for a trip to Singapore, then visit www.kesaritours.in for deals that fit your budget.
+If you are ready for a trip to Singapore, then visit Kesari tours for deals that fit your budget.
 Or you can connect with Kesari Tours Team to get a customized plan.